Fish Sticks with Homemade Tartar Sauce

 1. Preheat oven to 425°F (218°C).

-4. In a dish, whisk together the eggs and mayonnaise until well combined.
-Sift ¼ cup of the flour into the egg mixture and whisk again to incorporate fully.
+4. Whisk eggs and mayonnaise in a bowl until well combined.
+Add ¼ cup of the flour into the egg mixture and whisk again to incorporate fully.

 5. Place the remaining ¾ cup flour into another shallow dish, and add one teaspoon of the salt, black pepper, and paprika to the flour.
-Whisk well to distribute the seasonings evenly.
+Whisk well.

 6. Place the breadcrumbs, dried parsley, dried dill, the remaining salt, garlic powder, and onion powder into another shallow dish.
-Whisk well to distribute the seasonings evenly.
+Whisk well.

 8. Spritz the fish with cooking spray.
 Flip over and spritz the other side.
 Place into the preheated oven and bake for 5–6 minutes.
 Rotate the baking sheet and carefully flip the fish sticks over.
-(Flipping is optional as the air circulating around the fish sticks due to the wire rack will get both sides crispy, though one side may be less golden than the other.)
 Bake for another 5–6 minutes.
 Fish sticks are cooked when the fish flakes easily when tested with a fork.

 • Salmon and other firm white fish can be used in this recipe.

-• If making the optional tartar sauce, make the sauce before the fish sticks to allow flavours to meld and the sauce to thicken in the fridge.
+• Prepare it before the fish sticks.
+This allows the flavours to blend and the sauce to thicken in the fridge.